robertlhancock/virtual-dimension/Readme.rst

  Virtual Dimension
 ===================

-Virtual Dimensino is the virtual desktop application working at Microsoft Windows.
+Virtual Dimension is the virtual desktop application working at Microsoft Windows.

 How To Build
 ============